This 1997 book examines recent changes in the design of intelligent machines which afford heightened interactivity with the environment.

 Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 This text deals with recent changes in the design of intelligent machines.
 New computer models of vision and navigation in animals suggest a different way to build machines.
 Cognition is viewed not just in terms of high-level "expertise," but in the ability to find one's way around the world, to learn new ways of seeing things, and to coordinate activity.
 This approach is called situated cognition.
 Situated Cognition differs from other purely philosophical treatises in that Clancey, an insider who has built expert systems for twenty years, explores the limitations of existing computer programs and compares them to human memory and learning capabilities.
 Clancey examines the implications of "situated action" from the perspective of artificial intelligence specialists interested in building robots.
 This book examines recent changes in the design of intelligent machines which afford heightened interactivity with the environment.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780521448710

 Seller: Ria Christie Collections, Uxbridge, United Kingdom